revault/practical-revault/network.md

 ### Entity Types

 The humans participating in an instance of the Revault protocol can have the role of Stakeholder and/ or Manager.
 Each Stakeholder will operate the following devices: portable device with revaultd, hardware wallet, co-signing server, and a watchtower.
 Managers will operate only a portable device with revaultd and a hardware wallet.
-The Sync Server will be operated by the organization using revault.
+The Coordinator will be operated by the organization using revault.

-In a future version of the protocol the Sync Server and additional watchtowers may be outsourced to a service provider.
+In a future version of the protocol the Coordinator and additional watchtowers may be outsourced to a service provider.

 ### Network Map